 How can participation be encouraged?
 How can participatory research and development processes be designed?
 What could be the long-term impacts of the new forms of postdigital participation that have established themselves in virtual spaces since 2020?
 These are just some of the questions that have become even more relevant for society and research as a result of the corona pandemic.

 Participation is a central term of the Leibniz ScienceCampus - Postdigtal Participation - Braunschweig.
-The third annual campus event will examine this concept from different perspectives.
-We look forward to engaging in conversations with you as citizens, scientists, and practice partners and invite you to participate in our diverse event activities.
+The third annual campus event examined this concept from different perspectives.
+We engaged in conversations with citizens, scientists, and practice partners and invited to participate in our diverse event activities.

-The event will be conducted virtually, it is open to the public and free of charge.
+The event was conducted virtually, it was open to the public and free of charge.

 Per Ole Uphaus1, Harald Rau1

 1Ostfalia Hochschule für angewandte Wissenschaften, Institut für Medienmanagement

 The continuous digitization exerts considerable pressure on local and regional news providers.
 They are losing readers and therefore reach.
 From there, the advertising circulation spiral only goes downward.
 The reason for this is usually the reference to online competition, although it has been proven, especially for German-speaking countries, that market-related changes in regional media were already empirically verifiable before the advance of the Internet.
 In this context, location-based services (LBS) can be seen as a key technology for business model innovations.
 However, the results of a 2019 focus group conversation with journalists and editorial managers reveal that respondents primarily associate LBS with advertising and marketing purposes, but not with the potential to enrich local news.
 The panel centers on a focus group discussion with journalists and editorial managers in which the potential of location-based participatory communication for business model innovation in local journalism is discussed.

 1Institute for Sustainable Urbanism Sp.A.C.E Lab., Technische Universität Braunschweig